 • Columbia Protocol askers include correctional, medical, and mental health personnel.

-• Askers conduct assessments in jails, prisons, juvenile detention centers, and other correctional facilities.
+• Askers conduct screening in jails, prisons, juvenile detention centers, and other correctional facilities.

 Researchers